100whitebirds/smart-tv-demo/README.md

  <img src="screenshots/navigation2.png" height="400">
  <img src="screenshots/navigation3.png" height="400">
 </p>
-Either you can use numpad to put digits in place
+Also you can use numpad to put digits in place
 <img src="screenshots/keyboardInput.png" height="400">